awchiu23/CryptoTools/README.md

 ## CryptoReporter
 - This tool is for monitoring NAVs, positions and risks across multiple exchanges
-- Please set **CR_MODE** to 1 in CryptoParams.
+- Please set **CRYPTOTOOLS_MODE** to 0 in CryptoParams.
 The tool will then work across FTX and Bybit
 - For more advanced users, please speak with me directly

 ## FTXLender